 Catering Request Form (pdf)

-If your event or activity requires catering, once your club has recieved approval on the Program Registration form, fill out this to be signed by the OSARC/GSL and then submit to Lackmann.
+If your event or activity requires catering, once your club has recieved approval on the Program Request form through OrgSync, fill out this to be signed by the OSARC/GSL and then submit to Lackmann.
+If you are an All-Square Club, utilize this form.

 Step 4: Marketing and Promotion